srikanthreddypvj/Anarix-AI-Agent/README.md

 * High-accuracy models (e.g., GPT-4, Mistral-7B) for SQL translation.
 * Advanced chart rendering and real-time streaming.
 * Thorough testing and fine-tuning of edge case queries.

-Despite this, I’ve tried to design the architecture in a modular, extensible way so that it can be easily upgraded on better machines.

 ## ✅ Example Questions Supported